mobify/developer-values/README.md

     - Testing
     - Contributing
     - Roadmap/Changelog
-- Good documentation enables others to get up and running without your involvement.
+- Good documentation enables others to get up and running faster.
 - Documentation should be updated as you write your software (or [even before you write it](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html)))
 - You should be able to answer the majority of questions from users with a link to a document.